divorce, family dispute resolution, mediation

 Ensure Your Safety

-If there are any safety concerns, inform your mediator or legal representative immediately.
-In cases involving family violence, it is crucial to inform your mediator or legal representative to ensure appropriate safety measures are in place.
+If there are any safety concerns inform your mediator or lawyer immediately.
+In cases involving family violence, inform your mediator or lawyer to ensure appropriate safety measures are in place.
 Mediation should always take place in a safe and secure environment.
-Options such as separate waiting areas or even shuttle mediation (where parties are in separate rooms) can be arranged if necessary.

-Be Ready to Compromise
+Be Willing to Compromise

 Successful mediation often requires flexibility from both parties.

-Understand the Costs
+Know the Costs

 Be clear about the financial aspects of mediation.